L U D A L A

 THE JOY WE FOUND

-As you'll see in the videos talking to our performers, we discovered that joy is an integral part of Black culture - a culture in of itself.
+As you'll see in the videos talking to our performers, this weekend amplified for us all how joy is an integral part of Black culture - a culture in of itself.

 traumas we battle.